SanapPrasadVitthal2021/email-a-random-xkcd-challenge-SanapPrasad2021/README.md

         7)action:For start and stop sending mails.

 ----- Database -----
-I use bigrockin this assignment
+I use for this assignment mysql database which is virtual.